 Fresenius SE & Co.
 KGaA entered into foreign exchange forward contracts with external partners to hedge foreign currency risks from accounts receivable and liabilities as well as highly probable forecasted transactions from the Company and its affiliates.
-On the balance sheet date, the Company had mainly US\$ and \in currency derivatives with a nominal value of \in 392,517 thousand and fair value of \in -196 thousand with a maximum maturity of 12 months.
+On the balance sheet date, the Company had mainly US\$ and \in currency derivatives with a nominal value of \in 492,949 thousand and fair value of \in -907 thousand with a maximum maturity of 30 months.

 For foreign exchange forward contracts contracted with banks that were closed to hedge the foreign exchange risk of Fresenius SE & Co.
 KGaA Group companies' and that were passed down to the affected Group companies via Group internal transactions, hedges were built for the forward contracts and the underlying transactions with an offsetting fair value.
 The Company does not revaluate these hedges for financial reporting purposes until maturity ('Einfrierungsmethode').
 The positive net fair value of internal and external hedges was €0 thousand.
-As of December 31, 2043, the notional amount of these transactions totaled €84,189 thousand.
-There has no provision for contingent losses been built within "Other provisions".
-The offsetting cash flows will level after 12 months the latest.
+As of December 31, 2015, the notional amount of these transactions totaled €150,557 thousand.
+The offsetting cash flows will level after 30 months the latest.

 Further hedges were built for loans in foreign currencies that Group Companies have borrowed from the Company or that the Company has borrowed from Group Companies, and their offsetting foreign exchange forward contracts closed for hedging purposes.
-The loan receivables and payment obligations hedged against currency risk had a net book value of €1,015,840 thousand (asset).
-External foreign currency hedging contracts for the individual loans receivables and payment obligations had a negative net fair value of €1,130 thousand.
+The loan receivables and payment obligations hedged against currency risk had a net book value of €151,785 thousand (asset).
+External foreign currency hedging contracts for the individual loans receivables and payment obligations had a negative net fair value of €786 thousand.
 The changes in value of both the loan receivables and payment obligations and the foreign currency hedging contracts have been recognized as income ('Durchbuchungsmethode').
-The offsetting cash flows will nearly level after 3 months the latest.
+The offsetting cash flows will nearly level after 10 months the latest.

 The rest of the currency derivative contracts can have positive and negative fair values.
-Positive fair values of €1,925 thousand were not recognized for financial reporting purposes.
-Negative fair values amounting to €991 thousand were recognized as contingent losses.
+Positive fair values of $\in 1,442$ thousand were not recognized for financial reporting purposes.
+Negative fair values amounting to $\in 1,563$ thousand were recognized as provision for contingent losses.